katyasoup/mlb-project/readme.md

 Run the script from ```database.sql``` to create your tables.

 NOTE!
-Database tables should be populated with your own preexisting data; there is no option to add data via the app.
+Database tables should be populated with your own preexisting pitch data; there is no option to add this data via the app.